m4r35n357/VisualOptimizers/README.md

 There are currently four candidate algorithms included, each with an interactive OpenGL visualizer:

 * Nelder-Mead - features a "multi-run" bulk mode for global optimization
-* Optimization by Cut (including the "standard" version, my simplified version, and a random version!)
+* Optimization by Cut (including the published algorithm, my simplified version, and a random optimizer!)

 Suitable for global optimization in up to 16 dimensions for the cut algorithm, with scenarios up to 64 dimensions for "bulk-mode" Nelder-Mead.